 Welcome to Greenwich, the place where time began and where kings are born!
-Located in the south-eastern part of London, Greenwich is like a little village all on its’ own.
-Whether you are a fan of military history, nautical tales, Kings and Queens, keeping time or just a good story, Greenwich has you covered.
-What follows is a self-guided walk around one of the most interesting locations in London.
-Be sure to check out our other self-guided tours of London and our guided tour of Greenwich.
+Located in the southeastern part of London, Greenwich is like a little village all on its’ own.

 SELF-GUIDED GREENWICH TOUR

 You have two options to get here - either Island Gardens if you have arrived by DLR or Greenwich Pier if you have arrived by boat.

-From here you can see the Millennium Dome, which was opened to the public on 1st January 2000 until 31st December 2000, housing a major exhibition celebrating the start of the third millennium and at a cost of over £700 million.
+From here you can see the Millennium Dome, which was opened to the public from 1st January 2000 until 31st December 2000, housing a major exhibition celebrating the start of the third millennium and at a cost of over £700 million.

-Today it operates as The O2 and houses an indoor arena, a cinema, and exhibition space, in addition to a number of bars and restaurants.
+Today it operates as The O2 and houses an indoor arena, a cinema, and an exhibition space, in addition to a number of bars and restaurants.

 Leave the Tunnel and Dome at your back and head away from the river.
 Shortly, on your left-hand side you will see:

-In fact, at one stage in her career she was thought to be the fastest freight ship in the world.
+In fact, at one stage in her career, she was thought to be the fastest freight ship in the world.
 It was retired in 1954 and has been in a ‘dry dock’ ever since.

 Continue on with the river behind you, heading up Greenwich Church Street.
-From here turn left onto Turnpin Lane, boasting many fine houses dating back to the early 1800’s, into:
+From here turn left onto Turnpin Lane, boasting many fine houses dating back to the early 1800s, into:

-(STOP C) – Greenwich Market.
-There has been a market in Greenwich for centuries owing to a permission granted in 1700 to the Commissioners of Greenwich Hospital giving the right to hold a market here for the next 1,000 years!
+There has been a market in Greenwich for centuries owing to permission granted in 1700 to the Commissioners of Greenwich Hospital giving the right to hold a market here for the next 1,000 years!